jayxio/Object_Detector_Deception/README.md

 (2) Run command:
     `python YOLO_tiny_tf_attack.py -fromfile test/Darren.jpg -frommuskfile test/Darren.xml`

-(3) Tuning the hyperparameter `self.punishment` and `attack steps` to control the optimization the target.
+(3) Tuning the hyperparameter `self.punishment` and `attack steps` to control the optimization of the target.

 (4) See source code under `./attack_methods/` for more attack option.